-One of the most often talked about topics in aromatherapy, is ingestion.
-Without naming brands, there is a plethora of unsafe advise floating around the internet and at at meetings for some of the mlm brands of essential oils.
+One of the most often talked about topics in aromatherapy is ingestion.
+Without naming brands, there is a plethora of unsafe advice floating around the internet and at meetings for some of the MLM brands of essential oils.
 Today we’re going to talk about the safety of essential oil ingestion and some of the reasons why safety in aromatherapy is just as important as safety when working with any chemical, natural or synthetic.

 Just because it’s “natural” doesn’t make it automatically safe

 If you were out in the wild, would you eat those red little berries that all the birds seem to be avoiding?
 How about the pretty belladonna flowers that have long been used in poison, dating back to the ancient Romans and even found on arrows, dating further before that.
 There are plenty of natural sources of poison, that aren’t safe for haphazard use simply because they are natural.
 According to chemistry, everything on this planet is made up of chemicals, it’s the toxic and synthetics ones that I try to avoid.
 It is important to note, that no matter the brand of essential oil, ALL 100% pure essential oils are an extremely concentrated combination of multiple chemical constituents.
 While these chemical constituents can do great things to help us with all sorts of issues, they can also have adverse effects if not used with the proper safety and caution in mind.

 Ingestion is best done with the guidance of a certified aromatherapist